sfomuseum/go-edtf-wasm/README.md

 2021/01/07 17:56:48 Listening on http://localhost:8080
 ```

-All of the HTML, JavaScript and `.wasm` files for the web application are kept in the `cmd/server` folder and are bundled with the `bin/server` binary using Go 1.16's [embed](https://tip.golang.org/pkg/embed/) directive.
+All of the HTML, JavaScript and `.wasm` files for the web application are kept in the `www` folder and are bundled with the `bin/server` binary using Go 1.16's [embed](https://tip.golang.org/pkg/embed/) directive.

 ## See also